frostyaxe/Blaze-Tracker/README.md

 - **--jenkins-sercret:** Password or authentication token of the Jenkins User
 - **--blaze-secret:** Blaze secret key used in the flask service for the authentication.
 Hint: Check it in the config.py file.
 You might have set "BLAZE_SECRET" environment variable in your system.

+### Configuring workers with the master job:

+- Copy the URL of a worker job and prepare the Jenkins job name using it For example if the worker job url look like this -> http://localhost:8080/job/Production-Deployment/job/blaze-worker-app/ then you need to split it as shown here ---> http://localhost:8080/job/ Production-Deployment/job/blaze-worker-app then just remove the job/ from here Production-Deployment/job/blaze-worker-app and the job name will be "<strong>Production-Deployment/blaze-worker-app</strong>"
+- Now create a parameter in the worker job with the name having following prefix "<b>blazeconfig_</b>"

+## Creation of Taskbook